“BOLTGRP” — BOLT GROUP and BOLT STRESS ANALYSIS PROGRAM

 is denoted by a “red triangle” in the upper right-hand corner of a cell.
 Merely move the mouse pointer to the

-9. The Bolt Data worksheet contains 2 pages of data tables for bolt allowable tension and shear forces, bolt
+desired cell to view the contents of that particular “comment box”.) - The Bolt Data worksheet contains 2 pages of data tables for bolt allowable tension and shear forces, bolt

 length determination, bolt hole dimensions, and minimum edge distances.
 All data is per AISC 9th Edition